Titan Attacks!

-Titan Attacks! is a fixed shooter video game developed and published by Puppy Games and released on March 13, 2006 for Windows, Mac OS X and Linux.
-The game was also published by Curve Studios and released on May 6, 2014 for PS3, PS4 and Vita, on February 26, 2015 for 3DS, and on September 17, 2016 for Android.
+Titan Attacks! is a fixed shooter video game developed and published by Puppy Games and released on March 13, 2006 for Windows, Mac OS X, and Linux.
+It was also published by Curve Studios and released on May 6, 2014 for PS3, PS4 and Vita, on February 26, 2015 for 3DS, and on September 17, 2016 for Android.

 The game received mixed reviews from critics, commending its art style and addictiveness but citing its small amount of content and problems with the 3DS port of the game.
 It was followed by a sequel, Revenge of the Titans, in 2010.

 Gameplay

 Titan Attacks! is heavily based on Space Invaders in overall format, but more fast-paced than the latter game.
 The player controls a tank and must shoot at enemies moving back and forth at the top of the screen, who sometimes shoot back with lasers and bombs.

 The player also collects money, which they can use to buy tank upgrades to increase the power of their tank.
 This includes a more powerful gun and defensive energy that protects the player from attacks.